Penalized maximum likelihood estimation for generalized linear point processes: Results

-We give in this section a brief treatment of how the setup in the previous section extends to the setup where the intensity is given in terms of a sum of linear filters.
-We restrict the discussion to the situation where $V = W^{m,2}([0,t])^d$ and $(Z_s)_{0 \leq s \leq t}$ is a $d$-dimensional semi-martingale.
-Perceiving $g \in V$ as a function $g: [0,1] \to \mathbb{R}^d$ with coordinate functions in $W^{m,2}([0,t])$ we write
+We give in this section a brief treatment of how the setup in the previous section extends to multivariate point processes and to intensities given in terms of sums of linear filters.